Installation and Configuration

 sudo /opt/opennms/bin/install -dis

 Horizon runs as a non-root user, which requires having a Linux kernel greater than 3.10.
-If you run on an older kernel, and are unable to upgrade your OS, you need to assign CAP_NET_RAW capabilities:

-Run systemctl edit --full opennms.service
+systemctl edit opennms.service

-and add the following line to the [Service]
+and add the following code to the[Service]

 Reload the systemd unit with systemctl daemon-reload